Islay Accommodation

 The Machrie Hotel & Golf Links

 The sprawling buildings of the Machrie Hotel are home to one of the most spectacular golf courses on Islay.
-The hotel offers a fine selection of rooms, along with some suites and even lodges for a luxurious stay on the isle of Islay.
+The hotel offers a fine selection of rooms, along with some suites and even lodges for a luxurious stay on the Isle of Islay.
 Some of the room options include their own private terrace.

 The lodges provide another self-catering accommodation option, while the rooms and suites enjoy all the finest hotel services.
 The 18 Restaurant enjoys a view across the final green of the golf course and out across the coast.
 Classic Scottish cuisine is offered alongside traditional dishes throughout the day.

 The hotel benefits from its position on the dunes of Islay.
-It is situated south of Glenegedale and north of Port Ellen, thus making it easy to explore the isle of Islay in more depth.
-Of course, if you love golf, you’ll already have this marked as one of the best golf courses Scotland – and the isle of Islay – can offer.
+It is situated south of Glenegedale and north of Port Ellen, thus making it easy to explore the Isle of Islay in more depth.
+Of course, if you love golf, you’ll already have this marked as one of the best golf courses Scotland – and the Isle of Islay – can offer.
 It’s a great find.

 Check Online Availability